bgamari/ghc-wiki-import/type-functions-status.md

 Todo (low-level):

-- RHS of a `type instance` must be a tau type.
 - In an AT definition, no argument variable may be repeated.
 - Check that the arguments of AT instances coincide with the respective instance arguments of their class.
-This might be a bit more tricky if we want to allow that they can vary syntactically before expansion of type synonyms.
-- Check that each class instance has a definition for every AT and conversely that that all defined associated types are, in fact, part of the class - with the exception of associated synonyms with a default definition.
+- Check that each class instance has a definition for every AT and conversely that that all defined associated types are, in fact, part of the class.
 (Do this in the type checker - GHC does the corresponding checks for methods in the type checker, too.)
 - Families declared as an AT, may not receive toplevel type instances.
-- Check that patterns of type indexes don't contain type functions.
 - For each case scrutinising an associated data type, check that all constructors have been defined in a single instance.
 (Maybe we can just extend the existing check that ensures that case expressions don't mix constructors of different data types.)
+- RHS of a `type instance` must be a tau type.
+- Check that patterns of type indexes don't contain type functions.
 - Construct `InstInfo` for type equation in `tcIdxTyInstDecl1`.
+- If an associated synonym has a default definition, use that in the instances.
+In contrast to methods, this cannot be overridden by a specialised definition.
+(Confluence requires that any specialised version is extensionally the same as the default.)

 Todo (high-level):